-Holders of our ADSs will not be treated as one of our shareholders and their names will therefore not be entered in our share register.
-The depositary, the custodian or their nominees will be the holder of the shares underlying our ADSs.
+Holders of our ADSs are not treated as one of our shareholders and their names therefore are not entered in our share register.
+The depositary, the custodian or their nominees are the holder of the shares underlying our ADSs.
 Holders of our ADSs have a right to receive the ordinary shares underlying their ADSs.
-For discussion on our ADSs and ADS holder rights see "Description of American Depositary Shares" in this prospectus.

 Under the Companies Act, we must enter an allotment of shares in our share register as soon as practicable and in any event within two months of the allotment.
-We will perform all procedures necessary to update the share register to reflect the ordinary shares being sold in this offering, including updating the share register with the number of ordinary shares to be issued to the depositary upon the closing of this offering.
 We also are required by the Companies Act to register a transfer of shares (or give the transferee notice of and reasons for refusal) as soon as practicable and in any event within two months of receiving notice of the transfer.